Phew, this website is a labor of love and largely a one-woman show so unless indicated, all articles written by J.Tsukamoto

 In most cases, the breeder will have a warranty that states the puppy to be free of any genetic defects and will clearly state their policy if the puppy does get diagnosed with a genetic defect.

-And as stated earlier, the breeder should have done various health screenings of their Shiba Inus and have the certificates available for you to look over.
+As stated earlier, the breeder should have done various health screenings of their Shiba Inus and have the certificates available for you to look over.

 How often does the breeder breed?
 What is minimum breeding age for their Shiba Inus?